Ann Arbor |

 Going further, No one person affirms all the beliefs of any other person.
 The fact that I, or you, do not affirm the beliefs of someone else should not be shocking.
 Anyone who claims to affirm someone else's entire belief system is to be dismissed as unbelievable.

 I had a philosophy student who believed The earth is flat.
 I liked him, but did not affirm his belief.
-Because his belief was wrong. ("Right and wrong" lies outside science, and falls in the arenas of philosophy and religion.
+Because his belief was wrong. ("Right and wrong" lie outside science, and and find their place in the arenas of philosophy and religion.
 See, e.g., atheist Stephen Jay Gould's "NOMA" principle.)

 In the Jesus worldview, I welcome and love all people.
 I do not (because it cannot be done, epistemically) affirm all the beliefs of people.
 It is irrational to expect that I should do so.